From Newborn Sleep Patterns towards Healthy Sleep Habits

 need time to develop.
 They do so quite rapidly and with a gentle

-guiding hand, grow
+guiding hand,

-towards lifelong healthy sleep habits.
-See the baby
+towards lifelong healthy sleep habits

-sleep patterns page for practical tips.
+page for practical tips.

 For the right tools and techniques to teach your new baby the right